FTBpro/count-von-count/README.md

   \* `<COUNTER>` names can be be more complex. lets say we have a `registered` parameter in the request query string, so in the config file we can define - `"count": "from_{country}_{registered}"`

-### Existing Objects, Different Actions
+### Counting Several Actions
-   So far we've seen examples related to posts reads, but users can also comment on posts. very similar to the `reads` action, we also want to count:
+   So far we've seen examples related to post reads, but users can also comment on posts. very similar to the `reads` action, we also want to count:
      * for each `author` - how many comments he received on his posts
      * for each `user` - how many comments he wrote
      * for each `post` - how many comments he received

-   so on the `voncount.config` file, at the JSON's top level (**not** nested under the `reads` action!) we'll add -
+   On the `voncount.config` file, at the JSON's top level (**not** nested under the `reads` action!) we'll add -

    ```JSON
    {